-Students enrolled in a full-time designated program of study are considered to be in a funded term and are therefore not required to make payments on their Canada-B.C. integrated student loans because they are in-study interest-free status.

-The period of study start date is the first month of the borrower's confirmed period of studies and the Period of Studies End Date (PSED) is the last month of the borrower's confirmed period of studies.
-These are important to note as they mark the deadlines by which the continuity of in-study interest-free status and repayment.
+Students enrolled in a full-time designated program of study are considered to be in a funded term and are therefore not required to make payments on their Canada-B.C. integrated student loans because they are on in-study interest-free status.
+The Period of Studies Commencement Date (PSCD) is the first day of the first month of the borrower's confirmed period of studies and the Period of Studies End Date (PSED) is the last day of the last month of the borrower's confirmed period of studies.
+These are important to note as they mark the parameters by which the continuity of in-study interest-free status is referred to.

-There are multiple situations described below in which outstanding Canada-B.C. integrated student loans can be placed into in-study interest-free status which then satisfy that a student is not required to make payments on their student loan as indicated below.
+There are multiple situations described below in which outstanding Canada-B.C. integrated student loans can be placed into in-study interest-free status.